arrr321/844251-codesprint-ux-teamworkk/README.md

 # 844251-codesprint-ux-teamworkk
-Codesprint
+Codesprint:
-I did the task of diplaying table data and validation help.
+I did the task of displaying table data and validation.